 DUI Court is a voluntary, post-conviction, treatment-based program for those who have been convicted multiple times for driving while under the influence of alcohol and/or other drugs.
 The DUI Court program offers enhanced supervision, counseling, and treatment to help participants function in the community with continuing support.
-The program lasts a minimum of 12 months; however, most participants will require more than 12 months to complete the program, so a sentence of at least 24 months is mandatory.
+The program lasts a minimum of 14 months; however, most participants complete the program in 16-18 months, therefore a sentence of at least 24 months is mandatory.

 To be eligible for consideration, applicants must: